+Almost all insurance companies now offer coverage for this type of treatment.
+NIDA reports the average cost of treating someone with methadone for a full year is $4,700.
 When the Affordable Care Act was signed into effect in 2010, change came with it.
 Insurance companies offering policies under the government healthcare reform structure are required to cover substance abuse treatment options.
 Brief interventions and long-term are covered, as well as clinical evaluations, medications to deter cravings, counseling, drug and alcohol screening tests, and medications used to treat addictions directly.
 The specific amount of coverage will depend on the individual’s particular plan.

 While some facilities offer rapid detox as an effective method for facilitating withdrawal from opiates, studies and organizations that oversee addiction treatment practices don’t support or endorse these practices.
 Likewise, no insurance plans currently cover this type of treatment.
 AETNA Insurance confirms the lack of coverage for rapid detox under their plans since it is not proven to be effective.
 Without coverage, the cost of this type of treatment has been reported to be as high as $15,000, according to Fox News.